-From the Bronze Age to the New Age, skiing owes a debt to the Old Country
+From the Bronze Age to the New Age

 Whether it be gliding through the Bavarian Alps or coursing along the fjords of Norway and the foothills of Finland, the thrill of cross-country skiing in America owes a nod of thanks to thousands of fellow European skiers who developed the sport as a modern tradition.

 Cross-country skiing itself was invented in the Neolithic Age by hunters who found that strapping on skis crafted of bone or wood could help them pursue animals in the winter.
-Imagine following a herd of wooly mammoths on these early contraptions, which were as much snowshoes as skis-even without air form skating skis and Lycra suits, a day on the trail no doubt had its share of excitement.
+Imagine following a herd of wooly mammoths on these early contraptions, which were as much snowshoes as skis-even without skating skis and Lycra suits.

 Today, the ancestors of those hunters roam the mountains and plains of Europe in the tens of thousands, participation in numbers, which inspired America's own ski tradition.
 In Europe national pride is often at stake in cross-county ski racing, and clubs exist in virtually every town that has a hint of snow.

-As you may know, the North American Vasa is based on the Swedish Vasalopet, and 85-kilometer race attracting 12,000 skiers each year.
-The Vasaloppet, in turn, was inspired by the example of Gustav Eriksson Vasa, who skied to freedom from Danish invaders in 1518 and rallied the resistance to liberate his country, earning his the Swedish crown.
+The North American Vasa is based on the Swedish Vasalopet, an 85-kilometer race attracting 12,000 skiers each year.
+The Vasaloppet, in turn, was inspired by the example of Gustav Eriksson Vasa, who skied to freedom from Danish invaders in 1518 and rallied the resistance to liberate his country, earning him the Swedish crown.

 Four hundred years later, journalist Anders Pers a native of Mora, Sweden, conceived of the idea of a ski race to commemorate King Vasa's journey across the Swedish countryside.
 That first Vasaloppet was a 90km course from the village of Salen to Mora, on March 19, 1922.
 Ernst Am, a 22-year-old lumberjack won the race out of a field of 119 skiers.
 He covered the winding track in 7:32:49, at a time which was a full hour ahead of what race organizers expected for a finishing time.
 With this race the Vasalopet tradition was officially launched.